More info >>

 Abstract

-Microbial carbon dioxide mineralization (MCM) is a promising strategy for soil-based carbon dioxide removal (CDR) that leverages beneficial soil microbes applied in agricultural fields to promote native silicate mineral dissolution and carbon drawdown.
-Unlike enhanced weathering, MCM avoids addition of a mineral feedstock, greatly reducing the carbon footprint from mining, grinding, transporting, and applying the mineral to land.
-MCM also fits seamlessly into existing farming practices, and the microbial inoculum can be delivered through traditional seed treatments.
-A key obstacle to measurement, reporting, and verification (MRV) for MCM is ensuring that weathering products are sourced from new silicate dissolution rather than redistribution of pre-existing cations from the exchangeable, oxidizable, or reducible soil pools.
-To address this, we conducted a 63-day mesocosm study with soybean, applying soil sequential extractions to track the buildup and distribution of weathering products in soil columns inoculated with Bacillus subtilis strain MP1.
+Microbial carbon dioxide mineralization (MCM) is a promising soil-based carbon dioxide removal (CDR) strategy that leverages beneficial soil microbes to accelerate weathering of native silicate minerals.
+This approach does not require addition of a mineral feedstock, greatly reducing the carbon footprint from mining, grinding, transporting, and applying the mineral to land compared with enhanced weathering.
+A key obstacle to measurement, reporting, and verification for MCM is ensuring that weathering products are sourced from silicate dissolution rather than redistribution of pre-existing cations from the exchangeable, oxidizable, or reducible soil pools.
+To address this, we conducted a 63-day mesocosm study with soybean, utilizing soil sequential extractions to track the buildup and distribution of weathering products in soil columns inoculated with Bacillus subtilis strain MP1.
+Our results indicated that MP1-treated soils yield a net increase in available base cations, corresponding to a 4.5% increase in base cation charge relative to control soils.
+Increases in base cations were primarily partitioned between the carbonate and exchangeable soil pools, with significant increases of carbonate in the MP1-treated soils.
+We also observed a small but significant accumulation of silicon and magnesium in the reducible fraction, suggesting secondary clay mineral formation.
+We estimate that 37% to 67% of the weathering-derived cations formed carbonates, resulting in a CDR of 0.20 to 0.36 g CO2 kg-1 soil.
+These findings demonstrate that Bacillus subtilis MP1 couples silicate mineral dissolution with carbonate precipitation, confirming MCM as a viable CDR strategy.

 Accounting >>Biological CDR >>Experiments and field trials >>Removal process >>Storage process >>Supporting infrastructure >>